PX4/PX4-Autopilot/nuttx/configs/z80sim/README.txt

          *** glibc detected *** sdcclib: malloc(): memory corruption: 0x09f09768 ***

        I believe that this is related to the sdcclib error also reported under windows for SDCC 3.2.0.
-It can probably also be avoided by updating to a more recent snapshot.
+It may be avoided by updating to a more recent snapshot.
+However, a Dec 4, 2012 still shows a similar error:

+         *** glibc detected *** sdcclib: free(): invalid next size (fast): 0x0000000001aaaab0 ***

   nsh